 Data Management: Breaking Down Consent and Preferences

-Customer data is a marketer’s most valuable asset, driving decisions and initiatives and fueling the business machine.
+Customer data is a marketer’s most valuable asset.
 Data informs marketers about where they can find their customers, what content is of interest to them, when the best time to talk to them is, their preferred methods of communication—and more.
 At the same time, customers want to feel that a brand both understands their preferences and respects and protects their privacy.

-As marketers navigate the changing privacy landscapes, technology ecosystems, and customer expectations, moving forward with consent and preference management projects should be a top priority.
-Compliance with privacy laws and regulations being part of all marketing processes and ensuring transparency is part of all user experiences is increasingly critical.
+As marketers navigate the changing privacy landscapes, technology ecosystems, and customer expectations, moving forward with consent and preference management projects will ensure you are meeting your customers’ expectations.
+It’s increasingly critical to be in compliance with privacy laws and regulations part of all marketing processes, and transparency part of all user experiences

-PreferenceChoice, along with the DMA, is excited to bring you a new report that explores the current state of consent and preference data management and delves into the sources of data and its value to businesses.
+PreferenceChoice, along with the Data and Marketing Association (DMA), surveyed marketers in 2020 to explore the current state of consent and preference data management and the value it can provide to organizations.